 Problem 6

 There are n white dots and n black dots, equally spaced, in a line.
-You want to connect each white dot with some one black dot, with a minimum total length of “wire”.
+You want to connect each white dot with one black dot, with a minimum total length of “wire”.

 Provide an efficient algorithm for connecting the dots using minimum length of wire.